mostlybits/playdate-unlicensed-paddle-game-tutorial/tutorial/index.md

 If a ball bounces off a wall and it doesn't make a sound, is it even a game?

-Playdate allows you play back pre-recorded sounds or make simple generated sounds using something called "ADSR":
+Playdate allows you to play back pre-recorded sounds or make simple generated sounds using something called "ADSR":

 **Attack** - how fast to go from 0 -> full volume **Decay** - how fast to go from full volume -> sustain volume